renodor/cheatsheet/README.md

 # Personal Cheatsheet

-This is a personal cheatsheet with some HTML, CSS, JS and Ruby boilerplate codes and basic concept explanations.
+This is a personal cheatsheet with some boilerplate codes and basic concept explanations for HTML, CSS, JS and Ruby.

 Built with **Jekyll**, a Ruby framework for static webistes: [https://jekyllrb.com/](https://jekyllrb.com/)